developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/setup/index.md

 The Advanced Data Format Process Plug-in allows for acquired data to be customized to suit any requirement based on a set of complex rules containing individual or multiple criteria and actions.
 For more information, please see the [Advanced Data Formatting Guide](../advanced).

 ## Intent Output
 The Intent Output Plug-in allows acquired data to be passed programmatically to an application using the Android Intent mechanism.
 The core components of an application (its activities, services, and broadcast receivers) are activated by Intents.
-An Intent is a bundle of information (known as an Intent object) that describes a desired action.
+An Intent Object is a bundle of information that describes a desired action.
 It includes the data to be acted upon, the category of component that should perform the action and some other pertinent instructions.
-Android locates an appropriate component to respond to the Intent, launches a new instance of the component (if needed), and passes the Intent object to it.
+When an Intent is initiated, Android locates an appropriate component to respond to the Intent, launches a new instance of the component (if needed), and passes the Intent Object to it.

-Components advertise the kinds of Intents they can handle through Intent filters, which are specified in the `AndroidManifest.xml` file as &lt;intent-filter&gt; elements.
-A component may have any number of filters, each describing a different capability.
+Components advertise the kinds of Intents they can handle through Intent Filters, which are specified in the `AndroidManifest.xml` file as &lt;intent-filter&gt; elements.
+A component may have any number of Intent Filters, each describing a different capability.

 <img style="height:350px" src="intent_output.png"/>
 _Intent Output Plug-in options_.
 <br>

 DataWedge invokes an Intent though an **Intent Action** in an **Intent Category** as described in its `AndroidManifest.xml` file.
-For example, if the manifest contains the lines...
+For example, if the DataWedge manifest contains the lines...

     <intent-filter>
         ...